-Strict compliance with the maximum height of buildings development standard contained within clause 4.3 of the Parramatta Local Environmental Plan 2011 has been found to be unreasonable and unnecessary in the circumstances of the case.
+Strict compliance with the maximum FSR development standard contained within clause 4.4 of the Parramatta Local Environmental Plan 2011 has been found to be unreasonable and unnecessary in the circumstances of the case.
 In addition there are sufficient environmental planning grounds to justify the variation.
-In this regard it is reasonable and appropriate to vary the height of buildings development standard to the extent proposed in this circumstance.
-Finally, the proposed development and height variation is in the public interest because it facilitates a development which is consistent with the objectives of the standard and the zone and which delivers additional housing within the demonstrated environmental capacity of the site.
-In this regard it is reasonable and appropriate to vary the building height development standard to the extent proposed.
+In this regard it is reasonable and appropriate to vary the FSR development standard to the extent proposed in this circumstance.
+Finally, the proposed development and FSR variation is in the public interest because it facilitates a development which is consistent with the objectives of the standard and the zone and which delivers additional housing within the demonstrated environmental capacity of the site.
+In this regard it is reasonable and appropriate to vary the FSR development standard to the extent proposed.